 - Submit official college transcripts, if applicable;

-- Complete general core, ALHS courses, and the COMP 1000 course with an overall 2.5 GPA or higher
+- Complete general core and ALHS courses with an overall 2.0 GPA or higher

 - Click here for more information about Pharmacy Technology.

 (Prerequisite: None) This course is designed to provide tools to assist students to acquire skills necessary to achieve academic and professional success in their chosen occupational/technical program of study.
 Topics include: Computer Applications/Technology Skills, Getting off to a Good Start, Learning and Personality Styles, Time and Money Management, Study and Test Taking Skills, Stress Management and Wellness, Communication Skills, and Career Exploration.

 (Prerequisites: MATH 0097 OR Appropriate arithmetic placement test score.)
 Emphasizes the application of basic mathematical skills used in the solution of occupational and technical problems.
 Topics include fractions, decimals, percents, ratios and proportions, measurement and conversion, geometric concepts, technical applications, and basic statistics.

 (Prerequisite: Regular Admission) Focuses on basic normal structure and function of the human body.
 Topics include general plan and function of the human body, integumentary system, skeletal system, muscular system, nervous and sensory systems, endocrine system, cardiovascular system, lymphatic system, respiratory system, digestive system, urinary system, and reproductive system.